Heritage and Legacy

 UND is, and has been, an institution dedicated to academic excellence with highly motivated, passionate faculty.
 More than 90% of UND faculty hold the highest degrees in their field.

 Students have been an integral part of UND since its founding.
 Our students bring diversity and change to the University, helping to make it a cultured and friendly place to live and learn.

 Athletics have been a staple at UND.
 Our athletic legacy spans more than 100 years of competitive sports and boasts multiple championships in both women's and men's teams alike.

 UND has a strong legacy of influential and successful alumni.
 We are proud of the exceptional work our 145,000 alumni do beyond graduation to serve the state, the nation, and the world.

-UND's attractive campus is steeped in history and incorporates advanced technology into its learning and research environments.
+UND's attractive campus is steeped in history and incorporates advanced art and technology into its learning and research environments.
 With 550 acres across campus, there is space to enjoy the beauty of North Dakota while keeping the feel of a tight-knit campus community.